hooker01/FlipperZero-Payloads/USB_Backup_To_Discord/README.md

 - Does not modify the USB drive contents.

 ## Disclaimer
 Use responsibly and only on authorized systems.
-Unauthorized use may violate laws.

 ---